Basic syntax¶

 Strings¶

-Pyrope accepts single line strings with a single quote ('
+Pyrope accepts single line strings with a single quote (') or double quote

 sequences.